Noncommutative Geometry and Conformal Geometry. I. Local Index Formula and Conformal Invariants: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:TwistedST}, we review the main definitions and examples regarding twisted spectral triples and the construction of their index maps.
 In Section~\ref{sec:CyclicCohomChernChar}, we review the main facts about cyclic cohomology, cyclic homology and the Chern character in cyclic homology.
 In Section~\ref{sec:CC-character}, we review the construction of the Connes-Chern character of a twisted spectral triple.
 In Section~\ref{sec:smooth-twisted-ST}, we show that for smooth twisted spectral triples the Connes-Chern character descends to the cyclic cohomology of continuous cochains.
 In Section~\ref{sec:Invariance-CC-character}, we establish the invariance of the Connes-Chern character under conformal deformations.
 In Section~\ref{sec:Conformal-CC-character}, after reviewing the construction of the conformal Dirac spectral triple, we prove that its Connes-Chern Character is a conformal invariant.
-In Section~\ref{sec:LIF-Conformal-Geometry}, we compute this Connes-Chern character by using the results of Part~II.
+In Section~\ref{sec:LIF-Conformal-Geometry}, we compute this Connes-Chern character by using the results of~\cite{PW:JNCG16}.
 This provides us with a local index formula in conformal-diffeomorphism invariant geometry.
-In Section~\ref{sec:cyclic-homology-crossed-product}, we construct geometric cyclic cycles spanning the cyclic homology of the crossed-product algebra $C^{\infty}(M)\rtimes G$.
-In Section~\ref{sec:Conformal-Invariants}, we combine the results of the previous sections to construct our conformal invariants.
+In Section~\ref{sec:cyclic-homology-crossed-product}, we review the results of~\cite{Po:CRAS4, Po:CRAS5} on the construction of explicit quasi-isomorphisms computing the cyclic homology of crossed-product algebras in the case of group actions on manifolds.
+Finally, in Section~\ref{sec:Conformal-Invariants} we combine the results of the previous sections to construct and compute our conformal invariants.